Personal tools

 Creators: N. Purcell Copyright © The Contributors.
 Sharing and remixing permitted under terms of the Creative Commons Attribution 3.0 License (cc-by).

-A mountain ridge of Campania that is a spur branching off of the Apennines.
-Many Roman villas in this vicinity were preserved by the eruption of Mt.
+A mountain ridge of Campania that is a spur branching off the Apennines.
+Many Roman villas in this vicinity were destroyed (and thus, preserved) by the eruption of Mt.
 Vesuvius.

 https://pleiades.stoa.org/places/432894